 The minimum period of study for the award of the degree is three calendar years of full-time study and up to five years of part-time study.
 The maximum period for full-time study is five calendar years of registered study.
-The maximum period within which the programme must be completed is seven years from the date of initial registration.
+The maximum period within which all candidates must complete the programme is seven years from the date of initial registration.